debops/debops/docs/ansible/roles/owncloud/getting-started.rst

 * Nginx_
 * Apache_

 This role started out using Nginx_ as Webserver.
-However, ownCloud_ and NextCloud_ don’t officially support Nginx_.
-As of ``debops.owncloud`` v0.4.0, support for the `Apache HTTP Server`_ has been added to the role using :ref:`debops.apache` as role dependency.
+However, ownCloud_ don’t officially support Nginx_.
+Support for the `Apache HTTP Server`_ has been added to the role using
+:ref:`debops.apache` as role dependency.
+NextCloud_ lists Nginx as supported but still recommends Apache.

 The current default Webserver is Nginx_.
-Because despite the fact that only Apache_ is officially supported, Nginx_ has been successfully used with this role for some time now.
-If you have trouble with ownCloud then this would be a good time to try to run it with Apache.
+Because despite the fact that only Apache_ is officially supported/recommended, Nginx_ has been successfully used with this role for some time now.
+If you have trouble then this would be a good time to try to run it with Apache.

 The `ownCloud System Requirements`_ don’t use PHP-FPM in their default configuration.
 You can set the following in your inventory to not install FPM